 - No Waiver.
 Neither party will be deemed to have waived any of its rights under this Agreement by lapse of time or by any statement or representation other than by an authorized representative in an explicit written waiver.
 No waiver of a breach of this Agreement will constitute a waiver of any other breach of this Agreement.

-- Choice of Law & Jurisdiction: This Agreement, and all claims arising out of or related to this Agreement, will be governed solely by the internal laws of the State of Arizona, without reference to any conflicts of law principles.
+- Choice of Law & Jurisdiction: This Agreement, and all claims arising out of or related to this Agreement, will be governed solely by the internal laws of the State of Delaware, without reference to any conflicts of law principles.
 The United Nations Convention on Contracts for the International Sale of Goods shall not apply.
-The parties consent to the personal and exclusive jurisdiction of the federal and state courts located in Phoenix, Arizona.
+The parties consent to the personal and exclusive jurisdiction of the federal and state courts located in Delaware.
 The parties hereby waive any right that they might have otherwise had, but for this Section 12.7, to file any motion to dismiss for lack of personal jurisdiction or for forum non-conveniens with respect to the jurisdiction of such courts.

 - Construction.
 This Agreement will not be construed in favor of or against either party by reason of authorship.